Stack and Slash Quilt

 A fun, fast and easy way to make a Crazy Quilt

-2. 9 inch square Cut fabric into 9 inch squares.
+Cut fabric into 9 inch squares.
+Large squares such as 12 inches or 16 inches could be used but you will be working with longer bias edges; therefore, 9 inch blocks seem to work better.
+Cut fabric into 9 inch squares.
 Large squares such as 12 inches or 16 inches could be used but you will be working with longer bias edges; therefore, 9 inch blocks seem to work better.

 Note: It is easiest to work with one stack of 9 squares at time.
 Do steps 3, 4 and 5 for a one stack of squares, then go on to the next stack and repeat.

-5. Stack the squares again and slash in another direction.
+- Stack the squares again and slash in another direction.
 Sew in random pairs and press.
 If you prefer you can slash them a third time but then it is preferable to press the seams open as mentioned above.
 The more you slash the smaller your block becomes due to the additional seam allowances.
 Check to make sure the same fabric is not butting up against itself in the block.
-2nd cut through the squares

 0 comments: